lukasturcani/molder/readme.rst

 :database.json: Holds the database of molecules which are to be
                 evaluated by users.
-The molecules are stored as a dictionary where the key is the InChI of the molecule and the value is the structural info of the molecule.
+The molecules are stored as a dictionary where the key is the InChI of the molecule and the value is a list holding the strucutre of the cage, and its two building blocks.
                 The structural info is the content of a V3000 ``.mol`` file of the molecule.
 The content of other molecular structure files may work as well, but they're not